New Free Market (NFM) is a framework for examining when markets stop functioning as markets.

 When prices cease to convey usable information, when scarcity is amplified rather than resolved, and when participation becomes coercive rather than voluntary, markets persist in name but fail in practice.

-NFM exists to identify those conditions and to document mechanisms by which market function can be restored.
+NFM exists to identify those conditions and to document the mechanisms by which market function can be restored.

-NFM is not presented as a single argument, but as a body of related analyses.
+NFM is not presented as a single argument.

-Each document examines a specific failure mode, incentive distortion, or structural consequence.
+Each document examines a specific failure mode, incentive distortion, or

 The framework is best understood by reading the materials directly.